C-Accel-CRIPT/criptscripts/scripts/typescript/src/bcdb/README.md

 # BCDB XLSX to JSON

-This script is able to convert and xlsx file to CRIPT JSON.
+This script is able to convert an xlsx file to CRIPT JSON.